 NOTE: Your Mac password is not synced with your UCSF passwords and it is advised to change both at the same time with the same password.
 Learn more about the UCSF account Password change process.

-For help choosing a password that meets our security requirements, please refer to our Password Complexity Requirements.
+For assistance with selecting a password that meets the UCSF security requirements, please refer to our Password Complexity Requirements.

-Important: After changing your password using the Password Management Tool, you must also update any additional devices you use that may be storing your UCSF account.
+Important: After changing your password using the Password Management Tool, you must also update any additional devices you use that may be storing your UCSF username and password.
 Also, many devices store your credentials in more than one application, and you may need to update each of these separately.
 For example:

 - If you own an iPhone and use it both to check your email and to get on the UCSFwpa secure wireless network, you may need to update the password for both functions separately.

 NOTE: If you use your iPhone to check your email or use Office 365 mobile applications, you will need to Enroll the Mobile Device in Intune Company Portal.

 Step 1.
 Updating your Mac password

 - Update your Mac password by clicking on the Apple icon in the top left corner of the screen and selecting System Preferences...